maheshbabu-r/maheshbabu-r.github.io/README.md

 - Data Science 😬

 - 🎯 Portfolio Download: <a href="https://raw.githubusercontent.com/maheshbabu-r/Resume/blob/main/Mahesh_Babu_R.pdf">[Portfolio]</a>
-- 💬 Ask me about anything, I am happy to help :smile:
+- 💬 Ask me about anything, I am happy to help 🙂
 - 📬 How to reach me: Let's get in touch! ➡️ <a href="https://www.linkedin.com/in/maheshbabu1/">[linkedin]</a>

 ### Languages and Tools: